Zigfib/backgammon-tournament-management/README.md

 ### 2. During the Tournament

+#### Round-Robin Dashboard (Recommended)
+Round-robin tournaments feature a streamlined **Dashboard** interface that combines all essential features:

+- **Tournament Progress**: View completion percentage, active matches, and overall stats
+- **Integrated Match Table**: All matches with inline score entry
+- **Player Filter**: Use the "Find Matches" dropdown to show only specific player's matches
+- **Live Standings**: Real-time rankings with ELO change tracking
+- **One-Screen Management**: Everything needed without switching tabs

 #### Score Entry Features
 - **Submit Score System**: Scores are entered and then deliberately submitted with a button
 - **Smart Validation**: Only valid backgammon scores are accepted (one player reaches maximum points)
 - **Auto-Completion**: When entering a score below maximum, clicking the opponent's field auto-fills the maximum score
 - **Edit Capability**: Previously submitted scores can be edited if needed
+- **Inline Entry**: Click "Enter Score" on any match to input results directly

-#### Recording Match Results
+#### Recording Match Results (Dashboard Method - Recommended)
-- Navigate to the **Enter Match Results** tab
-- Find the match you want to record
+1. **Find Your Match**: Use the player filter dropdown to show only your matches
+2. **Enter Scores**: Click "Enter Score" button next to any match
-- Enter scores for both players:
+3. **Input Results**: Enter scores for both players:
-  - One score must be the tournament maximum (e.g., 5 points)
+   - One score must be the tournament maximum (e.g., 11 points)
    - The other score must be lower
    - **Auto-completion**: When you enter a lower score and click the other field, the maximum score is automatically filled
-- Click **Submit Score** to record the match
+4. **Submit**: Click "Submit" to record the match
-  - Scores only appear in the tournament table after submission
-  - The button changes to **Edit Score** after submission
    - Scores are validated and ELO ratings updated automatically

-#### Viewing Standings
-- Check the **Standings** tab for current rankings
-- Rankings update automatically as matches are completed
+   - Rankings update immediately in the standings below
-- See detailed tiebreaker information

-#### Tournament Statistics
-- View the **Statistics** tab for:
+#### Alternative: Traditional Tab Interface
+For other tournament types, use the separate tabs:
-  - Match completion progress
+- **Enter Match Results**: Dedicated score entry interface
+- **Standings**: Current rankings with tiebreaker details
+- **Tournament Table**: Complete player statistics grid
-  - Player performance metrics
+- **Statistics**: Match completion and performance metrics
-  - ELO rating changes

 ### 3. Saving and Loading